claudio-silva/grunt-angular-builder/README.md

 If you wish to minify/optimize your build files, you can add the respective tasks to the `release` task list, __after__ the `angular-build-tool` task.

-If you wish to compile files from other languages to javascript (coffeescript, typescript, etc), they must be compiled prior to the build step, so you should add the respective tasks to the `release` task list __before__ the `angular-build-tool` task.
+If you wish to compile files from other languages to javascript (coffeescript, typescript, etc), they must be compiled prior to the build step, so you should add those tasks to the `release` task list __before__ the `angular-build-tool` task.

 If you use CSS preprocessors, you may have to add the respective tasks to both the `release` and the `debug` task lists.

 ### Advanced Use

 Read the [Configuration examples](https://github.com/claudio-silva/grunt-angular-build-tool/wiki/Configuration-examples) page for additional information and examples.

+## Contributing
+In lieu of a formal styleguide, take care to maintain the existing coding style.
+Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History